This post is part of the series Singapore

 There is something in Chinatowns that attracts me like a magnet!
 It is not enough to say that I love shopping, eating, strolling, searching for the best small presents on the streets of Chinatown.
 Yes, we spent a lot of hours in the hand-made China Shops for souvenirs and I would do it again!
 The streets of Chinatown are filled with craft shops restaurants and stalls – so many opportunities to pick up your bargains!
 And not to forget the temples!
 Two of the most famous temples in Singapore are located in the Chinese Heritage – the beautiful Sri Mariamman Hindu Temple and the Buddha Tooth Relic Temple.

 Chinatown is also famous for being the best place to eat something good and (relative) cheap.
 Smith Street is the right place where you’ll find the Chinatown Food Street!
-The Food Street is a place where you can taste some food from whole Asia – from the small mom-and-pop food stores and an excellent selection of hawker stalls to some authentic and more high-end Chinese restaurants!
+The Food Street is a place where you can taste all different types of Asian food – from the small mom-and-pop food stores and an excellent selection of hawker stalls to some authentic and more high-end Chinese restaurants!

 Botanic Gardens and National Orchid Gardens